lasiru1/truck-detector/README.md

 **insert YouTube link here...**

 ## Abstract
 Tesla vehicles have had a history of fatal accidents when in autopilot due to being unable to recognize semi trucks.
 Semi trucks bypass the image recognition system in the autopilot system and results in head-on collisions.
-Inspiring from the incidents of Tesla, our proposed Vehicle Identification & Alarm System will identify images of vehicles along the track by adding a speaker and announcing the vehicle type: "Semi Truck Detected," "Bus Detected," "SUV Detected," "Sedan Detected," etc.
+Inspiring from the incidents of Tesla, our proposed Vehicle Identification & Alarm System will identify images of vehicles along the track by adding a speaker and announcing the vehicle type: "Semi Truck Detected," "Bus Detected," "SUV Detected," "Sedan Detected," etc. The purpose of this project is to utilize ROS2 (Robotic Operating System) and Docker containers to develop software, and incooperate them into the hardwares of donkey car such as NVIDIA Jetson Nano, OAK_D webcam to enable autonomous driving.
+And we also used YOLO (You Only Look Once) algorithm, a real-time object recognition algorithm, to classify and localize objects in a single frame.

 ## Gantt Chart
 ![Gantt Chart](./images/gantt_chart.png)